Danktuary/react-discord-message/README.md

 ### Context options

-After installation, you can use the `<DiscordOptionsContext>` context component to configure the plugin to your liking through the following settings.
+After installation, you can use the `<DiscordOptionsContext>` component to configure the plugin to your liking through the following settings.

 ```jsx
 import React from 'react'